sgadrat/super-tilt-bro/README.md

 # Super Tilt Bro

-A first NES hombrew project aiming at porting the "versus platformer fighting" to this good old system that made our childhood.
+Nintendo's consoles before the N64 do not have their Super Smash Bros game.
+Let's fix it!
+Super Tilt Bro is a NES hombrew project aiming at porting the "versus platformer fighting" to this good old system that made our childhood.

+Last tagged build is [playable here](https://sgadrat.itch.io/super-tilt-bro).

 ## Building